roblillack/spot/README.md

 ## Status of this project

 This package is very, very early and incomplete!
 It is mostly just an experiment and is not really useful yet.

-I will continue working on it with the aim to be able to make useful native macOS apps in Go.
+## Contributors

+Big thanks to [Philipp Haussleiter](https://github.com/phaus) who has contributed a great deal to this project.